 The Campbell River forest district covers a huge section of Vancouver Island.
 It has over 2 million hectares of land, stretching form the pacific ocean to the mainland coast east of Johnstone strait right to Bute Inlet.
-Merrill lake is part of this district, there is some nice campsites here along with good fishing.
+Merrill lake is part of this district, there are some nice campsites here along with good fishing.

-The boundaries of this district encompass half of the Island’s roosevelt elk population, world renowned salmon and steelhead producing rivers, large populations of wildlife and a multitude of other marine mammals, limestone caves, numerous fresh water lake systems, two mountain ranges and a large section of B.C.s temperate rain forest.
+The boundaries of this district encompass half of the Island’s roosevelt elk population, world-renowned salmon and steelhead producing rivers, large populations of wildlife and a multitude of other marine mammals, limestone caves, numerous freshwater lake systems, two mountain ranges and a large section of B.C.s temperate rain forest.

-The mild climate provides year round opportunities for outdoor recreational activities such as camping, hiking, fishing, canoeing, kayaking, windsurfing, caving, horseback riding and mountain bike riding just to identify a small number of potential activities on Vancouver Island.
+The mild climate provides year-round opportunities for outdoor recreational activities such as camping, hiking, fishing, canoeing, kayaking, windsurfing, caving, horseback riding and mountain bike riding just to identify a small number of potential activities on Vancouver Island.

 Please leave your campsite in better condition than you found it.
-All too often, when we pull into a campsite, the first thing we do is clean up the mess left by others, garbage, broken bottles, even diapers thrown into the forest.
+All too often, when we pull into a campsite, the first thing we do is clean up the mess left by others, garbage, broken bottles, even diapers are thrown into the forest.
 One must wonder what the parents of these people were like and how they could teach their offspring to have such poor respect for our natural spaces.